 Refrigerators (doors removed), air conditioners and dehumidifiers must be placed next to the scrap metal drop-off so the Freon can be removed.

-Donate usable items, such a strollers and high chairs to a local charity or second-hand stores.
+Donate usable items, such a strollers and high chairs to a local charity or second-hand store like The Birthing Circle.

 Have an old car seat?
 Check out Target's car seat trade-in program.
 Or remove the padding from the car seat to recycle the plastic part with curbside recycling or at the Residents' Convenience Center Alpha Ridge Landfill.